zongyizzy/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tags

+**MSS**

+1. User request to rename tag
+2. Addressbook prompts to select the person, whose tag should be named
+3. User key in the person's name
+4. Addressbooks shows the name(s)
+5. User confirm the contact he wishes to edit
+6. Addressbook shows the tags
+7. User show the tag to be renamed
+8. Addressbook renames the tag
+Use case ends.

+**Extensions**
+2a.
+The list is empty

+> Use case ends

+4a.
+The given name is invalid

+> 4a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 3

+6a.
+The chosen contact has no tag

+> Use case ends

 ## Appendix C : Non Functional Requirements